WHEN TO COME TO PARIS ?

-In the summer, we enjoy visits and walks outside.
+In summer, you can enjoy visits and walks outside.
 The evenings are mild, longer and there are many outdoor shows and movies.
-On the other hand, it is the truce for the temporary exhibitions and the plays.
+On the other hand, there is no time for temporary exhibitions and plays.

 FIND AN ACCOMMODATION

 The majority of French tourists who come with their families stay with relatives (family or friends).
-Those who do not have a place to stay choose hotels, apartment-hotels, room or apartment rentals on websites such as Airbnb.
+Those who do not have a place to stay choose hotels, apartment-hotels, room rentals or apartments on websites such as Airbnb.

 The hotel represents an important budget in the cost of the stay.
 Booking.com offers year-round discounts on overnight stays.
 For the hotel, it is better to book well in advance or the prices will go up.

-Renting an apartment is also an ideal and practical solution for families with children: autonomy, a more reasonable budget than a hotel, the possibility of cooking for themselves...
-The Airbnb website offers a wide choice of accommodation, from studios to apartments for large families in all the districts of Paris and also in the suburbs, which are often more reasonable in terms of price.
+Renting an apartment is also an ideal and practical solution for families with children: autonomy, a more reasonable budget than a hotel, the possibility to cook for themselves?
+The Airbnb website offers a wide range of accommodation, from studios to apartments for large families in all the districts of Paris and also in the suburbs, which are often more reasonable in terms of price.

-Only one campsite in Paris (in the Bois d Boulogne) offers accommodation in a caravan and activities with children (playgrounds, board games ...).
+Only one campsite in Paris (in the Bois d Boulogne) offers accommodation in trailers and activities with children (playgrounds, board games?).